FredKSchott/snowpack/www/posts/2020-05-25-v2-release-day.md

 After 40+ beta versions & release candidates we are so excited to introduce **Snowpack 2.0**, featuring:

-- A bundle-free dev environment that starts up in 50ms or less.
+- A bundle-free web dev tool that starts up in 50ms or less.
-- Application build tooling that stays fast as your codebase grows.
+- A file build process that stays fast as your codebase grows.
-- [Bundled production-optimized builds](/#snowpack-build) (powered by Webpack or Parcel)
+- [Bundled builds for production](/#snowpack-build) (powered by Webpack or Parcel)
 - [Hot Module Replacement (HMR)](/#hot-module-replacement) for React, Preact, Vue, Svelte & more.
 - Out-of-the-box support for TypeScript, JSX, CSS Modules & more.
 - [Custom build scripts](/#build-scripts) & [third-party plugins](/#build-plugins) to connect your favorite tools.